cjyuan/cyf-notes/ITP-Onboarding-PR.md

 1. Currently a user can enter a name consisting of only space characters (e.g., " ").
 Can you enforce a stricter validation rule using the `pattern` attribute to disallow any name that contains only space characters?

 2. There is a way to configure a `<select>` element so that no option is selected by default, allowing the user to make an explicit choice.

+3. Why use pattern in `<input type="email">` when browsers can already perform built-in email validation?

 ---